Oxford Union: OLDUT

-The buildings

-The original Union buildings were designed by Benjamin Woodward and opened in 1857.
-The society soon outgrew these premises and commissioned Alfred Waterhouse to design a free-standing debating chamber in the gardens, which opened in 1879.
-This was about a decade after the completion of the Cambridge Union's premises (also designed by Waterhouse), and the exteriors of the two buildings are very similar.
+Buildings

 The original Woodward debating chamber is now known as "The Old Library".
 The Old Library is best known for its Pre-Raphaelite paintings by Dante Gabriel Rossetti, Edward Burne-Jones and William Morris, referred to collectively as the Oxford Union murals.
 The current debating chamber and several further extensions to the main buildings were added over the next forty years.
 The final extension was designed in a conventional Gothic Revival style by Walter Mills and Thorpe, and built in 1910–11.
-It provides the MacMillan Room (the Union dining room) and Snooker Room on the first floor above the Goodman Library, underneath which there are basement library stacks.
+It provides the Macmillan Room (the Union dining room) and Snooker Room on the first floor above the Goodman Library, underneath which there are basement library stacks.
 The Union also consists of a Bar on the ground floor, the Gladstone Room (a reception room) and the Morris Room (a meeting room) on the first floor, and a Members' TV Room on the second (uppermost) floor, along with separate offices for the President, Librarian, Treasurer and Secretary.

 Many of the rooms in the Union are named after figures from the Union's past, such as the Goodman Library with its oriel windows and the wood-panelled Macmillan Room with barrel ceiling.
-The buildings have gradually been added to with paintings and statues of past presidents and prominent members.

-The Old Library contains a fireplace situated in the middle of the floor with a concealed flue, a rare design of which only a handful of examples survive in the UK.
+The Old Library contains a fireplace situated in the middle of the floor with a concealed flue.